 GreenThumb Gardens There are over 600 GreenThumb community gardens across the city, and any resident can join a garden.
-In Canarsie/Flatlands, there are two GreenThumb Gardens (which total more than 7,000 square feet).
-Find the most upto-date list of gardens using GreenThumb's searchable Garden Map.
+In Chelsea/Greenwich Village, there are four GreenThumb Gardens (which total more than 30,000 square feet), all of which grow food.
+Find the most up-to-date list of gardens using GreenThumb's searchable Garden Map.
 Grow to Learn Gardens Grow to Learn NYC is a school gardens initiative that includes more than 600 registered network schools throughout the city.
-In Canarsie/Flatlands, there are 14 Grow to Learn-registered network schools.
+In Chelsea/Greenwich Village, there are 16 Grow to Learn-registered network schools.
 Find the most up-to-date list of school gardens using Grow to Learn's searchable Garden Maps.
-Farmers' Markets There are no farmers' markets in Canarsie/Flatlands.
-The closest markets are in East New York.
-To find a market near you (including days/hours of operation), visit nyc.gov/health and search "farmers markets" or text "SoGood" to 877-877.
-SNAP Enrollment Sites There are no SNAP enrollment sites in Canarsie/Flatlands.
-The closest sites are in Coney Island and East New York.
-Coney Island -- 2857-2865 West 8th St, 1st Fl, Brooklyn, 11224 East New York -- 404 Pine St, 1st Fl, Brooklyn, 11208 ^{}SNAP is the Supplemental Nutrition Assistance Program (formerly food stamps); EBT, electronic benefit transfer.
+Farmers' Markets All locations, unless otherwise noted, accept SNAP/EBT.
+For an updated list of farmers' markets near you (including days/hours of operation) visit nyc.gov/health and search "farmers markets" or text "SoGood" to 877-877.
+Chelsea's Down to Earth Farmers' Market -- 23rd Street between 8th and 9th Aves P.S.
+11 Farm Market -- 21st St bet 8th and 9th Aves Abingdon Square Greenmarket -- 12th St & 8th Ave Broadway French Market --Broadway bet 35th & 36th Sts (no EBT) 57th Street Greenmarket -- 57th St & 9th Ave Rockefeller Center Greenmarket --Rockefeller Plaza at 50th St (no EBT) SNAP Enrollment Sites Waverly -- 12 West 14th St, NY, 10011 ^{}SNAP is the Supplemental Nutrition Assistance Program (formerly food stamps); EBT, electronic benefit transfer.
 Free Summer Meals The New York City Department of Education offers free breakfast and lunch to children ages 18 and under at more than 1,100 sites across the city throughout the summer.
 Food served at summer meal sites meets federal nutrition requirements and the program is fully funded by the U.S. Department of Agriculture (USDA).
 Find the most up-to-date list of summer meal sites at schoolfoodnyc.org or download the free smartphone app SchoolFood: Feed Your Mind.
-Meal Sites in Canarsie/Flatlands:
+Meal Sites in Chelsea/Greenwich Village: